Coherent-Partners/spark-python-sdk/docs/batches.md

 ### Returns

-The method returns a batch `Pipeline` object that can be used to perform subsequent actions on the pipeline.
+The method returns a batch `Pipeline` object that serves as an interface for all subsequent pipeline operations.

-Apart from the convenience of not having to specify the batch ID repeatedly, some other perks of using this object include the ability to build statistics and insights about the pipeline usage.
-For instance, if you've built a mechanism for repeatedly pushing and pulling data, you may retrieve details such as the total number of records processed, the state of the pipeline, and so on.
+This object provides more than just convenience in handling batch IDs.
+It maintains valuable pipeline metrics and status information, enabling you to:

+- Track the pipeline's current state
+- Monitor the total number of processed records
+- Access processing statistics
+- Manage chunk operations efficiently

 ```py
 print(pipeline.state) # 'open' (other values: 'closed' or 'cancelled')